-In this guide we explain the steps required to install beautiful Deepin Desktop in Arch Linux.
+In this guide, we explain the steps required to install the beautiful Deepin Desktop in Arch Linux.

 The first part of the guide explains the steps for installing the base Arch system.
 The second part is installing the complete Deepin desktop on top of Arch Linux.

 Deepin is a feature-rich and beautiful desktop environment based on Debian stable branch.
 Deepin desktop is a homegrown desktop environment by Deepin.
 It is powered by its own

 dde-kwin Window manager.
 Deepin desktop comes with nice looking dock and many native Deepin applications pre-loaded.

 This eye candy desktop environment is available in the Arch repository; this is how you can install Deepin Desktop Environment in Arch Linux.